Using PowerShell Scripts with the Box CLI

 In this example, it is the

-- You explored automation using a PowerShell script with the Box CLI to provision users and create their initial folder tree.
+You explored automation using a PowerShell script with the Box CLI to provision users and create an initial folder structure.